MrJohz/blog/content/posts/drafts/disposables/index.md

 varName.method();
 ```

-However, `using` has a couple of restrictions on top of the normal behaviour of `const`:
+However, `using` has a couple of restrictions in addition to the normal behaviour of `const`:

-- When using `using`, the variable _must_ implement the `Disposable` interface — i.e. it must have a `Symbol.dispose` method that can be called with no arguments.
+- With `using`, the variable _must_ implement the `Disposable` protocol — i.e. it must have a `Symbol.dispose` method that can be called without arguments.
-- When using `using`, you cannot destructure the variable you’re interested in (e.g. `using { field1, field2 } = disposable()`).
+- With `using`, you cannot destructure the variable you’re interested in (e.g. `using { field1, field2 } = disposable()`).

-When we leave the scope where a `using` variable was defined (i.e. when we return from the function where `using` was used, or leave the if-block, or an exception gets thrown, etc), then the `Symbol.dispose` method will be called.
+When we leave the scope where a `using` variable was defined (i.e. when we return from the function in which `using` was used, or leave the if-block, or an exception gets thrown, etc), then the `Symbol.dispose` method will be called.

 In addition, the dispose methods will be called in the reverse order to the way they were defined.
-So the object that was created first will only be cleaned up right at the very end.
-This is important for the purposes of data ordering.
-We don’t want the database to be cleaned up before we clean up the object using that database!
+So the object that was created first will be disposed of last.
+This reverse order is deliberate: we don’t want the database to be cleaned up while other resources are still using it!

-As an example:
+An example:

 ```tsx
 function create(data: string) {